 Frederick (Fritz) Schenker

-Professional association memberships: Society for Ethnomusicology, American Studies Association, Society for American Music, Association for Asian Studies, International Association for the Study of Popular Music
+Professional Associations: Society for Ethnomusicology, American Studies Association, Society for American Music, Association for Asian Studies, International Association for the Study of Popular Music

 - Popular music, race, empire, labor; music and capitalism; sound studies